whiprandolph/bestseller/Part 4 - Closing Notes/Glossary.md

 _Reciprocity_: A way of life where gifts are never "paid back" and humans and nonhumans keep giving to each other, deepening mutual gratitude over time.
 (7, 17)

 _Spirituality:_ How a person relates to themselves and the world.
-(3, 8, 16)
+(3, 8, 13, 16)

-_Spiritual Leader:_ Someone who helps people relate to themselves and the world with awareness, integrity, generosity, bravery, and solidarity with others.
+_Spiritual leader:_ Someone who helps people relate to themselves and the world in a good way, including with awareness, integrity, generosity, bravery, and solidarity with others.
 Spiritual leaders help their people confront troubles like injustice, poverty, low self-worth, and disconnection from the Earth.
 (2, 8, 9, 16)

 _Spiritual strength:_ The ability to give one's deepest love and stand for what's right in service of others.
 (5, 8, 16)